 But almost half of applicants are denied because of paperwork errors.
 That’s why you might consider hiring an Ohio disability attorney.
 Your lawyer knows the process well and that knowledge almost triples your chances of approval.
 And because counsel works on contingency, you only pay legal fees if you get benefits.

-If your claim is denied, you have 60 days to file a reconsideration, which can take up to 3.5 months.
+If your claim is denied, you have 60 days to file a reconsideration appeal, which can take up to 3.5 months.
 If that’s rejected, you can ask for a hearing with an Administrative Law Judge.
-This can take up to a year, however, and only 11% of appeals succeed.
+This can take a year or longer, however, and only 11% of appeals succeed.
 Plus, even if you do win, you could wait almost 2 years for your first check.

 4. How Long Can I Get SSDI Payments?

-Ohio disability applicants from Middletown to Moundsville can hire a qualified Social Security attorney and increase the odds of getting benefits by almost 3x.
-And remember, disability lawyers don’t charge if your application or reconsideration isn’t successful.
-If you do get approved, then you pay a small one-time fee.
+Ohio disability benefits applicants from Middletown to Moundsville can hire a qualified Social Security attorney and increase the odds of getting benefits by almost 3x.
+And remember, disability lawyers don’t charge if your application or appeal hearing isn’t successful.
+If you do get approved, then you only pay one small fee.

 Don’t delay!
 See if you qualify today.
 Click the button to launch your free online benefits evaluation.